Priyanka (drag queen): Career

 In July 2021, Priyanka released her debut music project, the EP Taste Test. which surpassed 16 million streams, as of January 2024.
 In addition, Priyanka was featured on the July/August 2021 edition of Elle Canada, becoming the first drag queen to do so.
 In November 2021, Priyanka was named as a co-host with Lindsay Ell of the 2021 Canadian Country Music Awards.
 Priyanka released the country music single "Country Queen", which she performed during the opening number of the award ceremony.
 In December 2021, Priyanka appeared on season 2 of Canada's Drag Race as a guest, to crown her successor.
 The look that she wore was dubbed one of the best looks across the entire Drag Race franchise.

 In February 2023, Suknanan signed a development deal with Bell Media on potential future television or film projects, also joining CTV's eTalk as a special correspondent.
 She was featured as the "lip-sync assassin" of the tenth episode of the eighth season of RuPaul's Drag Race All Stars, where she beat Kandy Muse in a lipsync to Destiny's Child's "Jumpin', Jumpin'".
 In July 2023, it was announced that Priyanka, alongside Sasha Velour and Jaida Essence Hall, would be the new hosts for the upcoming fourth season of the Emmy winning reality television series We're Here.

 In June 2024, Priyanka's first Bell Media project, a reality series called Drag Brunch Saved My Life, in which she visits struggling restaurants to help them reinvent themselves by launching drag brunch shows, was announced as premiering on Crave in the 2024-25 television season.

 In November 2024, Priyanka hosted the inaugural PTP Pink Awards ceremony.

 In January 2025, Priyanka was made honorary WWE Women’s Champion by WWE Hall of Famer, Trish Stratus.

+In February 2026, Priyanka was announced as a main judge on Canada's Drag Race All Stars alongside Brooke Lynn Hytes and Jimbo.
+This makes this panel the first all-drag queen judging panel in Drag Race history.